NetCrunch: Built to Last

 Evolution, not replacement

 NetCrunch is not a museum piece, nor is it a startup’s fresh rewrite.
-Look at the architecture: the monitoring core—the engine that actually collects, evaluates, and alerts—shows creation dates spanning 2000 to 2025, with 30 to 80 new files added every single year.
+Look at the architecture: the monitoring core, the engine that actually collects, evaluates, and alerts, shows creation dates ranging from 2000 to 2025, with 30 to 80 new files added every single year.
 That’s continuous growth: new protocol support, new sensor types, new resilience mechanisms added steadily across two decades without discarding the accumulated intelligence encoded in the edge-case handlers.

 Meanwhile, the UI layer tells a different story.
-After 2020, we shipped 300 to 450 new UI files annually—modern web components, new visualization engines, rebuilt interfaces.
-Eleven thousand commits per year, every year since 2020.
+After 2020, we shipped 300 to 450 new UI files annually - modern web components, new visualization engines, rebuilt interfaces.
+Eleven thousand commits per year, every year since 2020 - continuous incremental development rather than disruptive rewrites

 This is the difference between refinement and reinvention: the core remains stable because it works, proven in production.
 The interface evolves rapidly because user needs change.
 We didn’t burn down the engine to repaint the dashboard.